tobiipro/eslint-config-firecloud/README.md

 ## No IDE checks

-Some rules are stricter and on `warn` level, targeting IDEs.
+Some rules are stricter, though set to `warn` level only, targeting IDEs.

-When running `eslint` from the CLI/CI, you can turn these off, to lower the noise level, via
+When running `eslint` from the CLI/CI, you can turn these off, to lower the noise level, via `eslint -c node_modules/eslint-config-firecloud/no-ide.js`.

-`eslint -c node_modules/eslint-config-firecloud/no-ide.js`.
+**NOTE 2017-07-31** these are off by default now until https://github.com/eslint/eslint/issues/7549 is fixed.

-**NOTE 2017-07-31** this is active by default, until https://github.com/eslint/eslint/issues/7549 is fixed.
-When it is fixed, remove this note and remove no-ide extension from `browser.js` and `node.js`
+When it is fixed, remove this note and remove the no-ide extension from `browser.js` and `node.js`.

 ## License